Faithful Semitoric Systems: Introduction

-Vertical almost-toric systems, defined and studied in this paper, can be viewed as an extension of generalized semi-toric systems to the non-compact setting but were defined with different purposes in mind.
-For instance, vertical almost-toric systems provide a category that can accommodate non-compact systems that are convenient local models and building blocks for almost-toric systems.
-The essential difference between vertical almost-toric systems and generalized semi-toric systems is that the moment maps of the former are merely required to be proper onto their image while the moment map of a generalized semi-toric system must be proper.
-(The fibers of the moment maps of both types of systems are connected; for vertical almost-toric systems this connectedness is imposed by definition, while for semi-toric and generalized semi-toric systems it can be proven as a result of the other properties.)
+Faithful semitoric systems, defined and studied in this paper, can be viewed as an extension of proper semitoric systems to the non-compact setting but were defined with different purposes in mind.
+For instance, faithful semitoric systems provide the appropriate setting to accommodate non-compact systems that are convenient local models and building blocks for almost-toric systems.
+The essential difference between faithful semitoric systems and proper semitoric systems is that the moment maps of the former are merely required to be proper onto their image while the moment map of a proper semitoric system must be proper.

-\purge{The main reason for introducing the category of vertical almost-toric systems is that } The definition of a vertical almost-toric system is crafted so that appropriately chosen subsystems are again vertical almost-toric.
-Specifically, given an open, connected subset $U$ of the moment map image of a vertical-almost-toric system, if the intersection of $U$ with any vertical line is either empty or connected then restricting the moment map to the preimage of $U$ yields a vertical almost-toric system.
-In fact, such a subsystem of a (generalized) semi-toric system is vertical almost-toric.
-In a forthcoming paper, \cite{HSSS-surgeries}, the process of taking such subsystems is an essential ingredient in the definition of surgeries in the category of vertical almost-toric systems.
-Those surgeries are going to be applied to the determination of which Hamiltonian $S^1$-spaces underlie compact semi-toric systems (\cite{HSSS-lifting}, forthcoming), thus completing the work started in Hohloch \& Sabatini \& Sepe \cite{HSS}.
-The language of vertical almost-toric systems also allows one to have a more conceptual understanding of the local-to-global arguments in the classification of semi-toric systems (cf.\ Pelayo \& \vungoc\ \cite{pelayo-vu ngoc inventiones,pelayo-vu ngoc constr}); this is also going to be explored in a separate paper.
+The definition of a faithful semitoric system is crafted so that appropriately chosen subsystems are again faithful semitoric.
+Specifically, given an open, connected subset $U$ of the moment map image of a faithful semitoric system, if the intersection of $U$ with any vertical line is either empty or connected then restricting the moment map to the preimage of $U$ yields a faithful semitoric system.
+In fact, such a subsystem of a (proper) semitoric system is faithful semitoric.
+In a forthcoming paper, \cite{HSSS-surgeries}, the process of taking such subsystems is an essential ingredient in the definition of surgeries in the category of faithful semitoric systems.
+We plan to apply those surgeries to the determination of which Hamiltonian $S^1$-spaces underlie compact semitoric systems (\cite{HSSS-lifting}, forthcoming), thus completing the work started in Hohloch, Sabatini and Sepe~\cite{HSS}.
+The language of faithful semitoric systems also allows one to have a more conceptual understanding of the local-to-global arguments in the classification of semitoric systems (cf.\ Pelayo and \vungoc~\cite{pelayo-vu-ngoc-inventiones,pelayo-vu-ngoc-constr}); this is also going to be explored in a separate paper.